CLAIRE-Labo/python-ml-research-template/README.md

 3. Edit the `LICENCE` file.
    Or delete it and remember to add one when open-sourcing your code.
    [(Some help here).](https://docs.github.com/en/repositories/managing-your-repositorys-settings-and-features/customizing-your-repository/licensing-a-repository)
-   A simple change if you're fine with the MIT licence is to replace the `2022 Skander Moalla` with your year and name.
+   A simple change if you're fine with the MIT license is to replace the `2022 Skander Moalla` with your year and name.
    Commit.
-4. Setup and edit the development environment instructions for the platforms you'll use/support.
+4. Set up and edit the development environment instructions for the platforms you'll use/support.
    We support the following platforms:
-    - **AMD64 platforms (x86-64)** (e.g. linux server like the EPFL HaaS servers, WSL on a local machine, Kubernetes clusters like the EPFL RunAI cluster), with support for NVIDIA GPUs.
+    - **AMD64 platforms (x86-64)** (e.g. Linux server like the EPFL HaaS servers, WSL on a local machine, Kubernetes clusters like the EPFL RunAI cluster), with support for NVIDIA GPUs.
       Refer to `installation/docker-amd64/README.md`.
     - **macOS with Apple Silicon (`osx-arm64`)**, with support for MPS hardware acceleration.